 My kids prefer fluffy slime to any other slime recipe!
-If you have a sensitivity to it, you may want to try our baking soda slime instead.
+If you have a sensitivity to it, you may want to learn how to make baking soda slime instead.

-If this is your first time making slime, you should follow along with our post on slime troubleshooting.
+If this is your first time making slime, you should follow along with our post on how to fix slime.

 When you add in shaving cream, the chemical balance is a little different and the tendency will be for the slime to be a bit stringy and sticky at first.

 There are ways to make fluffy slime less sticky, which I discuss in my slime troubleshooting guide.